fietec/alarm/README.md

 A minimalistic alarm application written in C.

 ## How to build
 NOTE: This application is **Windows-only**!
+This is due to the use of the `PlaySound` function from the **win32-api** for which I have not yet found a cross-platform alternative.
-To build this application, run `build.sh` or directly in the terminal:
+To build, run `build.sh` or directly in the terminal:
 ```
 gcc -o alarm c:\windows\system32\winmm.dll alarm.c
 ```